-GARBAGE IN LANDFILLS decomposes and releases methane gas, known as "landfill gas."
-We can capture methane and burn it to make steam for electricity generation.
+GARBAGE IN LANDFILLS decomposes and releases a gas that combines mostly methane gas and carbon dioxide, known as landfill gas.
+We can capture this gas and burn it to make steam for electricity generation.

 ENERGY FARMS raise crops such as beets, grains and kelp.

 These crops can be burned as fuels for transportation (biofuels) and to generate electricity.